abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

 date: 2026-04-16
 ---

-As you probalby are already well aware,
+As you probably are already well aware,
 [the C++ standard mandates](https://eel.is/c++draft/module#unit-8) that a module implementation unit (`"module M;"`) implicitly imports its interface.